x-Lele-x/urban-green-areas-segmentation/README.md

 This project was made to experiment urban green area segmentation from UAV imagery using pseudo-labeling and deep learning.
 It was made a comparison between a classical SRM baseline and an edge-aware pipeline (K-Means + Sobel), with ~400 generated pseudo-labels used to train a U-Net for binary vegetation mapping.

+### WARNING: This experiment demonstrates the approach and pipeline.
+While the code works as expected, results are not fully reliable due to dataset and labels limitations and should be considered as preliminary.

 ---

 ## Highlights